Random walks in directed modular networks: Methods

 How does the topology of the cortical network originate the observed non-linearity?
 In order to address this question, we first need to consider the probability of the walker being at one of the communities.
 Suppose we have a network of $N$ nodes and $n$ communities.
 For simplicity's sake, we also suppose that all communities have the same size $N/n$ (the case for different sizes is straightforward).
 The evolution of the probability $P_m$ of finding the walker at community $m$, is given by

 where $p_{mh}$ is the probability of the walker going from community $m$ to $h$.
-In the equilibrium, $\partial_t P_m=0$ and the probability of the walker being at each community is given by the eigenvector $\boldsymbol{\pi}$ associated to the unitary eigenvalue of the transition matrix ${\bf T}$, whose elements are equal to $p_{mh}$.
-If we call $\kappa_{mh}$ the variable associated to the number of outward connections that a node inside community $m$ has with community $h$, the elements of matrix ${\bf T}$ can be written as
+In the equilibrium, $\partial_t P_m=0$ and the probability of the walker being at each community is given by the eigenvector $\mathbf{\pi}$ associated to the unitary eigenvalue of the transition matrix ${\bf T}$, whose elements are equal to $p_{mh}$.
+In order to find an expression for $p_{mh}$, we group the nodes of the network in ``equivalence classes", i.e., we define the vector class ${\bf X}_{m}=(x_{m1},x_{m2},\dots,x_{mn})$ as the set of all nodes of community $m$ that makes $x_{m1}$ connections with community 1, $x_{m2}$ with community 2 and so on.
+Then, the elements of matrix ${\bf T}$ can be written as